xenocrat/chyrp-markdown/README.md

 This is a set of PHP classes, each representing a Markdown flavor, for converting Markdown to HTML.

-The implementation focus is to be **fast** and **extensible**.
-Parsing Markdown to HTML is as simple as calling a single method (see [Usage](#usage)), providing a solid implementation that gives most expected results even in non-trivial edge cases.

-The language can be extended with new elements by adding a new method to the class that converts the Markdown text to the expected output in HTML.
+The implementation focus is to be fast and extensible.
+Parsing Markdown to HTML is as simple as calling a single method.
+The language can be extended to recognize new elements by adding a new method to the class that converts the Markdown text to the expected output in HTML.

 Currently the following Markdown flavors are supported: